 The West Maui’s Mountains are wet and it rains often, especially in the winter.

 There are 3 ways you can hike this trail.

 2. Two cars (drop one at the ending trailhead in Ma’alaea)

 Where is the Lahaina Pali Trail Located?
 The main Lahaina Pali trailhead (Western) at Ukumehame can be found on the mauka side (mountain) of the road just past Papalaua Wayside Park.
 It is about a 15 minute drive coming from Lahaina.

-If you are coming from the airport it is a 25-30 minute drive and the trailhead will be on the righthand side of the road just after you pass through a small covered tunnel.
+If you are coming from the airport it is a 25-30 minute drive along the Honoapi’ilani Highway and the parking area will be on the righthand side of the road just after you pass through a small covered tunnel.